-In men, improving sperm health is likewise tied to specific nutrients.
+In men, supporting sperm health is likewise tied to specific nutrients.
 Men produce millions of sperm every day, but they also have a maturation process that takes about three months.
-To produce the healthiest sperm across every measurable parameter, a steady stream of the right nutrients is critical:
+To produce the healthy sperm, a steady stream of the right nutrients is important:

-- CoQ10: An antioxidant known for its essential role in metabolic function, it’s been shown to increase sperm motility and improve fertilization rates within just a few weeks.
+- CoQ10: An antioxidant known for its essential role in metabolic function, it’s been shown to increase sperm motility.

 - Methylated folate: There is evidence that folate supplementation improves sperm count, morphology, and motility.
 One study also found low folate levels in semen is associated with a greater risk of sperm DNA damage.

-- Vitamins C, E, B6 and B12: This group of antioxidants helps improve sperm quantity, motility, and morphology, as well as protecting sperm from free radical damage.
+- Vitamins C, E, B6 and B12: This group of antioxidants may help improve sperm quantity, motility, and morphology, as well as protect sperm from free radical damage.

 - Vitamin D: Technically a hormone, vitamin D supplementation is linked to higher quality sperm, while low vitamin D levels are associated with poor sperm quality.

-- L-Carnitine: This compound, which helps support metabolism, is associated with improved sperm quality and higher fertilization rates.
+- L-Carnitine: This compound, which helps support metabolism, is associated with improved sperm quality.

-- Selenium: This antioxidant has been shown to raise testosterone and improve multiple sperm parameters, even in infertile men.
+- Selenium: This antioxidant has been shown to raise testosterone and improve multiple sperm parameters.

 - N-acetyl-L-cystine (NAC): Studies show that supplementing with NAC significantly improves all semen parameters, particularly when combined with selenium.